- Scientific software

 Abstract: We present the successful deployment of high-fidelity Large-Eddy Simulation (LES) technologies based on spectral/hp element methods to industrial flow problems that are characterized by high Reynolds numbers and complex geometries.
 In particular, we describe the steps required to perform the implicit LES of a realistic automotive and racing cars.
 Notable developments had to be made in order to overcome obstacles in both mesh generation and solver technologies to simulate these flows, and will be outlined in this presentation.
 We thereby hope to demonstrate a viable pathway to translate academic developments into industrial tools, that can advance the analysis and design capabilities of high-end engineering users.

-- Wednesday, May 4, 15:00, Joshua Short, Boston Limited, Title: NVIDIA and The Emergence of the Virtual World – Exploring The Omniverse, Digital Twins, and Cloud XR
+- Wednesday, 4 May 2022, at 15:00, Joshua Short, Boston Limited, Title: NVIDIA and The Emergence of the Virtual World – Exploring The Omniverse, Digital Twins, and Cloud XR

 Abstract: With virtual reality becoming more integrated into the fabric of human existence, it’s evident that virtual existence is evolving and altering the social elements of life in new ways.
 But what benefits can virtual reality present to the world on a research or commercial level?